C-D-Lewis/blog.chrislewis.me.uk/posts/2025/2025-11-02-Fully-Automated-Cloud-Minecraft.md

 ## Seamless Migrations

-But that's jsut half the battle.
+But that's just half the battle.
 In this scenario, the players will expect their data (inventory, achievements, configuration etc.) as well as the existing Minecraft world to be seamlessly transferred to the new AWS instance from the Raspberry Pi.
 Handily, the project already includes scripts that perform